 Like other companies, financial institutions are expected to respect local, national, and international legislation and legal systems, and to endorse the four fundamental ILO principles, labour rights and the Tripartite Declaration in all their spheres of influence (as employers, in investees and in their production chains).
-However, the Fair Finance Guide International project solely assesses the investment policy and not the staff policy of the financial institution.
+However, the Fair Finance Guide International solely assesses the investment policy and not the staff policy of the financial institution.

-The following elements are crucial for a bank policy and the Swedish banks' scores are:
+The following elements are crucial for a policy regarding the companies a financial institution invests in: